 This page may contain affiliate links and we may earn a small amount of money from any products bought.
 Our reviews, however, remain independent and impartial.

 There is often a large amount of scepticism surrounding supplements, with big promises not always being trusted.
-This is a fair response after many years of sub-par products making large claims and not backing them up.
 However, some supplements not only deliver on their promises but manage to surpass them.
-Creatine monohydrate is one such supplement.
+Creatine monohydrate is one such supplement, and we’ve put together our guide to the Best Creatine Supplements UK.

 Creatine monohydrate is one of the most used supplements by professional athletes, and it is also the most heavily researched supplement around.
 Even today, decades after it first came to the attention of the public, creatine’s many benefits are still being discovered.